A Plan to Renew the Promise of American Life, Plank 12

 1. The Constitutional Problem

 It may seem heretical to say it, but most national parks are unconstitutional.
 That’s right.
-Congress has no enumerated power, express or implied, to establish or maintain national parks, monuments, wilderness areas, waste lands, etc. in areas that lie within the borders of a state, nor any power to do so within a U.S. territory in perpetuity.
-While Congress does have power to establish and maintain national parks within a territory, this power is temporary because the Constitution intends that territorial status itself be temporary.
-The power goes away when the territory becomes self-governing (that is, it becomes a U.S. state or an independent sovereignty).
+Congress has no enumerated power, express or implied, to establish or maintain national parks, monuments, wilderness areas, waste lands, etc., in areas that lie within the borders of a state, nor any power to do so within a U.S. territory in perpetuity.
+While Congress does have power to establish and maintain national parks within a federal territory, this power is naturally temporary because the Constitution intends that territorial status itself be temporary.
+The power goes away when the territorial period finally terminates in self-government, either as a state or as an independent sovereignty.

 2. The Sheer Volume Problem